← All work

 A founder-led thesis, inside a FTSE-100 boardroom.

 DV's bet was on founders.
 Diageo's operating logic is scale, stage-gates, and fiduciary prudence.
-The thing that made the portfolio interesting was backing brands too weird, too early, or too niche for the usual matrix.
-That was also the thing that needed translating upward every quarter.
+What made the portfolio interesting was backing brands too early, too niche, or too unlike the usual matrix — and that was also the thing that needed translating upward every quarter.

 Part of my job for nine years was making sure the people writing the cheques stayed behind the thesis.
-Not through decks that softened it.
-Through decks that named it.
+Not through decks that softened the founders' ambitions to fit the room, but through the work of getting the room to meet them where they were.

 THE WORK

-Quarterly stakeholder updates.
-Executive briefings ahead of board meetings.
 Founder-story decks for category leads and regional MDs.
 Acquisition narratives framed for corporate development, not just press.
-Post-deal language that travelled from the Diageo annual report back through to the portfolio brands.
+Post-deal language that travelled from the Diageo annual report back through to the portfolio brands — so the story landing at the top matched the one the founders were telling on the ground.